trisp3ar/trisp3ar/README.md

 ### Welcome to the trisp3ar GitHub

-With the uprising of open source technologies, I like to contribute and support the communnity as best as I can and put my skills to good use.
+With the uprising of open-source technologies, I like to contribute and support the communnity as best as I can and put my skills to good use.

 ### Main Focus